K-rnivoro/Keymmodore-64/README.md

 ## Commodore PET Business Keyboard Compatible Mode.

 This second mode allows to emulate the so called «Business» keyboard (the one with upper and lower case letters) used by the later Commodore PET Series Computer.

+You can´t switch from PC Mode to PET Business Mode directly, first you have to switch to Graphics Mode, then to Business Mode (Only four Functions key, sorry...)

 This keyboard has some particular symbolic only keys like Brackets ([ ]), minus and equal (- =), asterisk and colon (: *).
 It's weird like the Graphics keyboard, but not that weird.

 <img width="1024" height="287" alt="image" src="https://github.com/user-attachments/assets/148a0fb9-7d53-4e0f-9466-30efb323b4fb" />